rubyonjets/jets-docs/_docs/events/kinesis.md

     aws kinesis put-record --stream-name my-stream --partition-key 1 --data $(echo "hello world" | base64)

+## Tailing Logs

+It helps to tail the logs and watch the event as it comes through.

+    jets logs -f -n data_job-file

 ## Event Payload

 The event payload from CloudWatch Log is a base64 encoded String within a JSON structure.
 Here's an example to help explain: